coderamen666/srd-v3.5-md/spells/spells-a-b.md

 The undead can follow you, or they can remain in an area and attack any creature (or just a specific kind of creature) entering the place.
 They remain animated until they are destroyed.
-(A destroyed skeleton or zombie can't be animated again.)
+(A destroyed skeleton or zombie can’t be animated again.)

-Regardless of the type of undead you create with this spell, you can't create more HD of undead than twice your caster level with a single casting of *animate dead*.
+Regardless of the type of undead you create with this spell, you can’t create more HD of undead than twice your caster level with a single casting of *animate dead*.
 (The *desecrate* spell doubles this limit)